Beneš decrees: Historical overview

 Beneš, who was elected president of Czechoslovakia in 1935, resigned after the Munich Agreement in 1938.
 After the occupation of Czechoslovakia Beneš and other Czechoslovak politicians and officials emigrated to France, establishing the Czechoslovak National Committee, in November 1939, to restore Czechoslovakia.
 The committee's primary task was to establish a Czechoslovak army in France.
 After the fall of France the committee moved to London, where it became the Interim Czechoslovak Government.
 The government was recognized as the interim Czechoslovak government by Great Britain on 21 July 1940 and in 1941 it was fully recognized by the U.S. and the USSR as the government of the allied state.
 Since its recognition in 1940, the government issued decrees to rule over Czechoslovak citizens abroad.

-Beneš and other Czechoslovak politicians blamed the national minorities (Hungarians and Germans) for the collapse of Czechoslovakia, which was why they wanted to create an ethnically homogeneous nation-state.
+During the latter years of the war, Beneš worked toward resolving the German minority problem and received consent from the Allies for a solution based on a postwar transfer of the Sudeten German population.
+Especially after the Nazi Nazi reprisals for the assassination of Heydrich, most of the Czech resistance groups demanded, based on German Nazi terror during occupation, the "final solution of the German question" (konečné řešení německé otázky) which would have to be "solved" by deportation of the ethnic Germans to Germany and Austria.

+These demands were adopted by the Government-in-Exile, which sought the support of the Allies for this proposal, beginning in 1943.
+The Government-in-Exile promulgated a series of laws that are now referred to as the "Beneš decrees".
+One part of these decrees dealt with the status of ethnic Germans and Hungarians in postwar Czechoslovakia, including the confiscation of their property, anticipating their future deportation (see expulsion of Germans from Czechoslovakia, and Hungarians in Slovakia).
+However, the final agreement authorizing the forced population transfer of the Germans was not reached until 2 August 1945 at the end of the Potsdam Conference.